felgueres/felgueres.github.io/_drafts/CertaintyInBusiness.markdown

 Is there a theory around uncertainty and cost?
 - 2-axes, plot uncertainty vs. cost.
 The more uncertainty the higher the cost.
 What's the relationship?
 Is it exponential?
 Is it linear?

-Would insurance companies be incentivized to fund this effort?

 How can this fail?

 If the incentive of companies is not to maximize cost efficiency (eg. FutureSun).